ricardotassio/apache_spark_merge_csv/README.md

-Here's the updated README with the correct file name:

----

 # Data Difference Calculation with Apache Spark

 This project aims to calculate the differences between two CSV datasets using Apache Spark.
 The script compares specific column values between two CSV files (`pre.csv` and `post.csv`), generates difference columns, and saves the result in a single CSV file.